mousepawmedia/devdocs/source/network/nextcloud.rst

 * :guilabel:`Row` and :guilabel:`Column` insert a new row or column before the current position in the spreadsheet.

+* :guilabel:`Special character...` opens a panel which allows you to browse for and insert special characters.

 * :guilabel:`Formatting mark` allows you to insert one of several special formatting marks.